Skip to content

 Day to day tasks

-• design, develop and test new devices and systems to diagnose and treat health conditions
+• design and develop systems to diagnose and treat health conditions

 • monitor equipment to make sure it’s accurate, safe and well-maintained